Who we are

 In 2020, SUNY Buffalo State College (BSC) changed our department’s name from Department of Political Science to Department of Political Science and Public Administration (PSPD).
 This name change recognized our department’s longstanding commitment that began in the late 1960s to combine both liberal arts and professional training for current and future government administrators, lawyers, and nonprofit managers.
 From its inception as a free-standing department, we have offered a minor in public administration and our faculty and alumni led the effort to establish the Buffalo-Niagara Chapter of the American Association for Public Administration (ASPA) (a commitment that continues to this day).
 Further evidence of our department’s commitment to state-of-the art professional education was admission to the Network of Public Administration and Public Affairs (NASPAA) in 2011, which complemented our department’s long-standing institutional membership in the American Political Science Association.
 Much of the credit for the department’s early efforts in teaching public administration goes to Dr. Keith Henderson who created our several undergraduate public administration courses and oversaw the minor for over 40 years until he passed away in an automobile accident in 2014.

-Our degree-granting curricula, which began with a BA in Political Science in the 1960s, has expanded to meet the educational demands of New Yorkers to include a BA in International Relations, an MPA, a Graduate Certificate in Public Management, and minors in public administration, international relations, and housing an interdisciplinary minor in legal studies.
+Our degree-granting curricula, which began with a BA in Political Science in the 1960s, has expanded to meet the educational demands of New Yorkers to include a BA in International Relations, an MPA, an Advanced Certificate in Public Management, an Advanced Certificate in Disaster and Emergency Management, and minors in public administration, international relations, and housing an interdisciplinary minor in legal studies.
 BSC is the only public university on the Niagara Frontier offering the MPA and the BA in International Relations.

 Since our inception as a free-standing department in 1967, our faculty have been guided by our mission to serve the City of Buffalo, Western New York and the State of New York by training civic and community-engaged leaders for the legal profession, government service, nonprofit agencies, and the business sector.
 Our alumni have served from the White House to village hall, from banking to industry, to small and large law firms, as legal counsel to civil society organizations, from large, well-founded nonprofits to storefront neighborhood voluntary associations, and higher education.
 Several of our undergraduate and graduate students have been recognized with SUNY-wide awards (Chancellor’s Award for Student Excellence) and the President’s award for Student Excellence.
 Our alumni have been similarly honored by BSC for their outstanding accomplishments – most recently the Honorable Mayor Byron Brown (BA ’80), the Honorable Congressman Brian Higgins (BA ’82), and Mo Sumbundu, Assistant Director, Empire State Development Corporation (BA ‘13 and MPA ’15).
 Among our many notable alumni are Jeremy Zellner (Erie County Democratic Party Chair & Election Commissioner), Sam Hoyt (former NYS assemblyman), Laura Krolczyk (former Roswell Park Vice President), Jeannine Johnson (Bronx Criminal Court Judge), Ulysees O. Wingo (City of Buffalo, Common Council), Naima Yancey (Diversity Officer, NYS Office of People with Developmental Disabilities), Joseph Gramaglia (Deputy Police Commissioner, City of Buffalo), John Figueroa (Regional Executive Director, Southwest Key Programs), Jordan Then (Mid-Atlantic Manager, US Department of Homeland Security, U.S. Customs and Border Protection), and Donna Estrich (Commissioner of the Budget & Urban Affairs, City of Buffalo).